Cyber-Syntax/dotfiles/README.md

 # This would send the qtile, nvim to ~/.config/qtile etc.
 # Also it send the dot files like dot-bashrc etc to $HOME/.bashrc
 ```

-## Ignore Files

-Currently I use .gitignore for the not important files.